jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 endgenerate
 ```

-**If a local define is needed, then a corresponding `undef` must be included
+**If a local define is unavoidable, then a corresponding `undef` must be included
 before the end of the file.** This is to avoid macro definitions polluting the
 global namespace.